Hand-Picked Daily GUN DEALS

 L to R: Winchester CPHP 36gr, Remington Thunderbolt LRN 40gr, CCI Mini Mag RN 40gr, Federal Punch 29gr, Browning BPR CPHP 36gr.

-I have a big S&W revolver guy; I have 10 of them.
+I am a big S&W revolver guy; I have 10 of them.
 So it pains me to say that this particular 617 was less accurate than any of my other Smith revolvers, including my J-Frame snubbies.

 It seemed like no matter what I did or what ammo I used, I’d get a few fliers every group.
 This was even the case when shooting off a rest.
 While the accuracy wasn’t terrible, it doesn’t quite hold up to the K-22 rimfire Smiths of old.